miking-lang/miking-lang.github.io/src/pages/workshop-2022.md

 * **Format:** Hybrid (in person or online via Zoom)
 * **Place:** KTH Campus, Digital Futures Hub, Stockholm.
 For a map, [see here](https://www.digitalfutures.kth.se/contact/how-to-get-here/).

-**REGISTRATION (Deadline December 6):** To save a spot for you (first come, first served), [please register as soon as possible by clicking on this link](https://www.kth.se/form/miking-workshop-2022)!
+**REGISTRATION (Zoom participation): **The in-person spots are now full, but it is still possible to register and participate online via Zoom.
+[Please register as soon as possible by clicking on this link](https://www.kth.se/form/miking-workshop-2022)!

 ## Agenda (tentative)